Local Regulations

 Inspection Process

-- Pre-Cleaning Inspection: Conduct an initial walkthrough of the property to assess the cleaning needs and identify any hazards.
+- Pre-Cleaning Inspection: Conduct an initial assessment of the property to identify areas requiring special attention or hazardous materials.

-- Final Inspection and Reporting: After cleaning is completed, perform a final inspection to verify that the property meets cleanliness and safety standards, followed by submitting the necessary documentation to the local authorities.
+- Final Inspection and Documentation: Complete a final walkthrough to ensure the property meets all cleanliness and compliance standards, and compile necessary documentation for record-keeping.